Marist College, Auckland: Operation and events

-The whole school community, through the general school programme and its instruction and observances, exercises the right to live and teach the values of Jesus Christ.
 Marist College has daily prayers, regular celebrations of the sacrament of the Eucharist and formal study of a religious education programme.

 Each year, Marist College celebrates Marist Day, starting with Mass in the morning and a themed fun time after that.
 It is always on 15 August, the Feast of the Assumption of Mary.
 In 2008, it celebrated Marist Day's 30th Anniversary, which started in 1978.

 Every year, Marist College holds Family Festival, a festival for numerous cultures dances, many foods and cultural activities.

 For year 7 and 8, a social is held either at Marist College, St Peters College, etc around October.
 The social includes dancing and formality.

 According to the school, the school has four houses, named after significant members of the Marist Story:

 In 2019, the school had the following ethnic makeup: NZ European/Pākehā 40%, Māori 10%, Indian 10%, Samoan 10%, South East Asian 8%, Tongan 8%, Chinese 5%, other Pacific groups 5%, other ethnic groups 4%.